Samsung's Galaxy Watch 6 and Watch 6 Classic are very familiar

 Both devices also have a heart rate and bioelectrical sensor, temperature sensor, gyro sensor, light sensor and more.

-This story will be updated with pricing and availability when that information is available.
 MobileSyrup will have more on the Galaxy Watch 6 and Galaxy Watch 6 Classic in the coming weeks.

 For all of our content from Samsung’s foldable keynote, follow this link.